KeithMadison/detect_mgp_implementation/README.md

 ### “Obvious” Next Steps
 1. **Incorporating Optical Character Recognition (OCR):**
     - Adding OCR capabilities to detect and interpret textual labels on the maps (e.g., "gasometer," "gasholder") could provide an additional layer of validation for circular features identified as MGP-related.
+The authors also acknowledge the potential for OCR to complement the geometric method, stating:
     > "Results may be further improved by implementing optical character recognition (OCR) alongside a machine learning approach to MGP identification: Additional OCR analysis might provide a method to further filter CNN outputs or locate MGP-related map labels that fall outside of circular map regions."

 2. **Enhanced Preprocessing:**